Baker Hughes Rig Count: U.S. Down 5

-The U.S. rig count is down five from last week to 659 with oil rigs down four to 525, gas rigs unchanged at 128 and miscellaneous rigs down one to six.
+The U.S. rig count is down five from last week to 654 with oil rigs unchanged at 525, gas rigs down five to 123 and miscellaneous rigs unchanged at six.

 Canada’s most trusted and comprehensive source of oil and gas industry insight and intelligence.Start your free trial